h4k3rhut/hackerhut/_posts/2020-09-05-gms_sniffing_rtl-sdr.markdown

 ---
 layout: post
-title: Rtl-SDR GSM/IMSI Sniffer & Cell Triangulation
+title: Rtl-SDR GSM/IMSI Sniffer & GeoLocation Tracking by Cell Triangulation
 date: 2020-09-05 00:00:00 +0700
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: IMG_5866.jpg # Add image post (optional)